SantiagoTorres/reprotest/README.md

 particular, the above example command installs devscripts and other unnecessary dependencies which might pollute the build, so it is not the ideal method.

+TODO: also the command is run *after* setting up the variations, which is why we need to disable the fileordering/kernel variations above - they use disorderfs and /usr/bin/linux64 (from util-linux) which aren't available even if we add "apt-get install disorderfs util-linux" into the build command.

 Config File
 ===========